What to Do if You Have a Low Platelet Count

-Eat foods rich in iron like spinach, lentils, liver, mussels, cranberries, blackberries, and bean sprouts.
+Eat foods rich in iron, as this study from the National Pediatrics Institute in Mexico confirms.
+Such foods will be spinach, lentils, liver, mussels, cranberries, blackberries, and bean sprouts.

 Also include foods such as red pepper, grapefruit, oranges, strawberries, and coconut water, which are important sources of vitamins A, B, C, D, and K.

 Below, we’ll take a look at some recipes that work to boost the absorption of nutrients that help your platelet count.

 - 5 mature guavas (450 g).
 According to this study from the National University of Colombia, it is a fruit that is very rich in iron.

 - 1 cup of mineral water or boiled water (250 ml)

 - Chop the guavas into medium size pieces without peeling them.

 - Chop the pepper and discard the seeds.